owncloud/docs/docs/build-the-docs.md

 * Run `bin/prepare_site_yml` in the repo you are developing on or the one that includes all required repos to get a `site-dev.yml`.
 This file **will not** get published and will always stay local.
 It is a mirror of the current `site.yml` but the URLs formerly pointing to GitHub and the respective repos will get changed to fetch the components locally.

-* Before you start changing, run `yarn install` to have the dependencies updated.
+* Before you start changing, run `npm install` to have the dependencies updated.

-* Depending on what you are developing on, either run: `yarn antora-dev-local` or `yarn antora-dev-bundle` from the repo you want to build from which will use the formerly created `site-dev.yml`.
+* Depending on what you are developing on, either run: `npm antora-dev-local` or `npm antora-dev-bundle` from the repo you want to build from which will use the formerly created `site-dev.yml`.

-* Finally, run `yarn serve` to see the result of the build.
+* Finally, run `npm serve` to see the result of the build.

 * If the changes are fine, create a PR from the respective branches and continue as usual.

-* If the changes need to be dropped, run `yarn install` from the master branch in the repos with changes again to revert any dependencies that may have changed.
+* If the changes need to be dropped, run `npm install` from the master branch in the repos with changes again to revert any dependencies that may have changed.

 Note that you may need changes and testing in more than one component like `docs` or `docs-ocis` to get a correct final result.

 **IMPORTANT**

-Though components get sourced locally when running `yarn antora-dev-xxx`, some content will still get pulled from external sources when defined in a page.
+Though components get sourced locally when running `npm antora-dev-xxx`, some content will still get pulled from external sources when defined in a page.
 This means that, for development, you still must have an internet connection, like when doing normal builds.
 If an internet connection is not present, errors will be thrown and the build stops.

 ## Using Search in Production or Development

 The search bar is the component on the top right of the documentation where one can enter a term and get matches.
 If something is found, the matches are displayed as suggestions that can be clicked.

 For "normal" changes, search is not necessary and may only complicate building commands and delay building times.
-To use the search functionality during production or development, see [Prepared Yarn Commands](#prepared-yarn-commands) for details, some prerequisites apply.
+To use the search functionality during production or development, see [Prepared npm Commands](#prepared-npm-commands) for details, some prerequisites apply.
 This is not only true for changes in the documentation, but also for UI changes.

 Note that ownCloud currently uses Elasticsearch version 7.x.
 All internal scripts and builds are therefore aligned to it and *must not* be changed, though you can use any latest minor/patch release.